 An Ohio appeals court has overturned a previous trial court decision, upholding a successor manufacturer’s termination of a distributor and underscoring several important provisions in the state’s franchise law.
 The court found that The …More

 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Passing the House, House Bill 706 allows restaurants to charge a corkage fee for beer and cider (such fees are already allowed for wine) consumed on their premises.
+Signed into law by the Governor, House Bill 706 allows restaurants to charge a corkage fee for beer and cider (such fees are already allowed for wine) consumed on their premises.

 Passing the House and under Senate consideration, House Bill 2342 would allow domestic breweries, microbreweries, and beer certificate-of-approval holders to perform personal services to beer and/or wine specialty shop licensees (e.g. services to inform, educate, …More

 House Bill 310 would phase down the wholesale sales tax rate on distilled spirits.

 Amended in the House following Senate passage, S.B.
 578 provides that for a limited brewery licensees located on land on which agriculture is a permitted use.